Intro To Counselling

 What this course could lead to

 Level 3 Counselling Skills, and possible progression to Level 4 Professional Diploma in Integrative Counselling.
 Both courses are run at the Mary Ward Centre.
 Please note: Progression to Level 3 Counselling Skills and the Diploma is NOT automatic.
-Students may also be interested in Journal Writing, see the Writing section.
+Students may also be interested in therapeutic writing, see the Writing section.

 This course has concessions available for people who meet certain criteria